 Florida’s Living Beaches is one of my favorite books for discovering shells and more about the Florida beaches.
 It’s incredibly detailed and full of picture descriptions.
 I highly recommend picking this up if you’re going to spend any time along Florida’s coastline.
 I keep this book in my car for whenever we get to the beach.

 Another key thing to know about the beaches in the sunshine state is turtle nesting.
 Many sea turtles are an endangered species and different turtles use Florida to nest.

 Sea Turtle nests are protected areas.
 Marine biologists and other conservationists will survey the beaches for live nests and mark them off for their protection.

 Sea Turtles found in Florida include the Loggerhead, Green, and Leatherback.
-Nesting and location varies by type and begins as early as March through as late as September.
+Nesting and location vary by type and begin as early as March through as late as September.
 Hatchlings emerge from July to October.

 If you are lucky enough to see a turtle nesting or her nest, do not disturb it.
 Additionally, at night, lights should be off or shielded so that hatchlings do not become disoriented in making their way back to the sea.

 Turtles aren’t the only wildlife you’ll see along the Florida beaches.
 Dolphins, manatees, and dozens of birds can be spotted in both the open waters and intercoastal waterways.
 While sharks tend to stay in deeper waters, occasionally, they’ll come into the surf to feed.
 However, shark sightings from land are rare.

 Again, I’d recommend Florida’s Living Beaches as a great wildlife and bird watching resource.

 For an overview of everything Florida has to offer, check out these guide books from Lonely Planet.